MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/use-taints-tolerations.md

 ## Next steps

-For more information on Azure Kubernetes Fleet Manager, see the [upstream Fleet documentation](https://github.com/Azure/fleet/tree/main/docs).
+For more information see the [open-source Fleet documentation](https://github.com/Azure/fleet/tree/main/docs).